 In some instances, however, a doctor may make a mistake that delays a diagnosis, worsens an injury, or actively causes a disease to progress.
 Such outcomes are common examples of medical malpractice.
-A Western PA medical malpractice lawyer may be able to help you recover compensation when a doctor or hospital error leads to an injury or illness.
-Reach out to a dedicated personal injury attorney today.
+A Western, PA medical malpractice lawyer may be able to help you recover compensation when a doctor or hospital error leads to an injury or illness.
+Reach out to a dedicated Indiana personal injury attorney today.

 A poor outcome while in the care of a medical professional is not necessarily an example of malpractice.
 Medicine is an inexact science, and not every patient will make a full recovery or return to full health.
 Instead, a plaintiff in a medical malpractice claim must prove that a defendant provider’s treatment fell below the appropriate standard of care and that deviation caused an unwarranted detrimental effect on the patient’s health.